CamelCaseName/tidal-discord/README.md

 ### How to build

+You need to add your own tidal app token before building, see notes in `TidalDiscordForm.cs`

 I've used **Microsoft Visual Studio 2022** to develop and build the application.
 There is a VS solution (TidalDiscord.sln) and a project (DiscordTidal/TidalDiscord.csproj) on the source code.

 **TidalDiscord** uses .NET Desktop Runtime 6+.
 If required, [download](https://dotnet.microsoft.com/en-us/download/dotnet/6.0/runtime) and install it directly from Microsoft.